brantondemoss/brantondemoss.github.io/writing/kata.md

 ![](katagame.png)
 *KataGo (B) vs LeelaZero (W)[^kata1]*

+>In order to programme a computer to play a reasonable game of Go - rather than merely a legal game - it is necessary to formalise the principles of good strategy, or to design a learning programme.
+The principles are more qualitative and mysterious than in chess, and depend more on judgment.
+So I think it will be even more difficult to programme a computer to play a reasonable game of Go than of chess. <br>- I J Good, 1965[^quote1]

 There's something magical about the game of Go.
 For thousands of years, it has captured the imagination of those who want to learn *what it is to learn*, to think about what thinking means.

 With the recent advent of strong, open source Go AI that can beat top professionals, it's worth tracing the histroy of the game, why it remained so difficult to beat humans for so long, and what the future of Go may hold.